-MITIGATING FACTOR 2 (-10%): Demonstrated interannual variability10 of less than 15% in annual forest emissions over the prior 10 years used in TREES Reporting.
+MITIGATING FACTOR 2 (-10%): Demonstrated interannual variability18 of less than 15% in annual forest emissions over the prior 5 years used in TREES Reporting.
+HFLD Participants automatically qualify for this mitigating factor.

-10 This applies to emissions that increase and decrease year by year but will not apply to situations where emissions consistently decrease by over 15% a minimum of two consecutive years.
-The 15% is determined by taking the average of the data points over the 10 years and then comparing each individual year against that average.
+18 This applies to emissions that increase and decrease year by year but will not apply to situations where emissions consistently decrease by over 15% a minimum of two consecutive years.
+The 15% is determined by taking the average of the data points over the 5 years and then comparing each individual year against that average.